trockerapp/trocker/WebstoreDesc.md

 - Adds the option to change tracked link bypass timeout.

 2.6.2:
-- Adds support for the outlook.office.com url for outlook.
+- Adds support for the outlook.office.com url for Outlook.

 2.6.1:
 - Adds support for the updated outlook.com and office365.